 Very few college students are familiar with Sam Harris, but everyone should familiarize themselves with him as soon as possible.
 After all, he is a neuroscientist, author and philosopher and, interestingly, he also practices Brazilian jiu-jitsu.
 With his slew of talents and abilities, he’s a fascinating person and someone you need to get to know immediately.

 I’m not being hyperbolic by saying that Sam Harris will change your life.
 If nothing else, he will definitely change the way you think, which reflects his greatest skill: challenging the way we perceive things we always held to be the truth.

-Sam Harris’ topics of discussion range from critiquing religion, analyzing the potential dangers of AI and discussing the illusion of free will.
+Harris’ topics of discussion range from critiquing religion and analyzing the potential dangers of AI, to discussing the intellectual dark web and the illusion of free will.
 In addition to these topics, Harris unpacks the complicated subject of secular spirituality and the benefits of meditation.
 He does this in a way that is uniquely accessible to everyone.

 Additionally, Harris strives to bring truth and enlightenment into the world and advises everyone to maintain a progressive society.
 He ultimately explores challenging topics with a sincerity and intellectual mastery, which is difficult to accomplish, especially in today’s culture where ideologies want to suppress the truth.